-Blueflint supported The Proclaimers for six weeks on their 2012 ‘Like Comedy’ UK album launch tour, taking in venues as Edinburgh’s Playhouse and London’s Shepherds Bush Empire.
-Their atmospheric and evocative performances, proved them to be a formidable live act and gained them a strong reputation and following through the UK.
+In previous years Blueflint supported The Proclaimers on their ‘Like Comedy’ UK tour, and proved themselves to be a formidable live act whose evocative performances have gained them a strong reputation and following throughout the UK.

 “If you are going to The Proclaimers get there early to see Blueflint.”
 Steve Lamacq BBC Radio 2

-Blueflint are Deborah Arnott [vocals; bluegrass banjo; ukulele]; Clare Neilson [vocals; clawhammer banjo]; Danny Hart [fiddle]; Hugh Kelly [double bass], and Ali Murray [drums].
+Blueflint are Deborah Arnott [vocals; bluegrass banjo; ukulele]; Clare Neilson [vocals; clawhammer banjo]; Jo Jeffries [fiddle]; Hugh Kelly [double bass], and Ruairidh Saunders [drums].